indravardhanreddy/Secuval/PROJECT_SUMMARY.md

 ## Common Use Cases

 ### 1. Protecting an Express API
-- Deploy SecureAPIs on port 3000
+- Add SecureAPIs middleware to Express app
-- Keep Express on port 5000 (localhost-only)
+- Configure security settings
-- All requests go through SecureAPIs first
+- All requests automatically protected

 ### 2. Multi-API Gateway
-- Deploy on port 3000
+- Deploy SecureAPIs in API gateway
-- Route different paths to different backends
+- Route different paths through security checks
 - Single security layer for all APIs

 ### 3. Microservices Protection
-- Deploy SecureAPIs in Kubernetes
+- Integrate SecureAPIs into each service
-- Use as sidecar or ingress controller
+- Use as sidecar containers
 - Protect all service-to-service communication

 ### 4. Mobile App Backend